pranshul98/Matlab/README.md

 # Matlab
-This project contains all my experiments while using Matlab
+This Repository contains basic Matlab programs that shows different types of plotting methods and digital signal processing